Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 If you are buying a dog from a breeder, ask for genetic testing certificates and clearances to minimize the risk of your Cavalier being sick.

-Cavaliers do shed, especially in the Spring after they shed their Winter fluff.
+Cavaliers shed, especially in the spring, after shedding their winter fluff.

 Understand the amount of weekly maintenance grooming can take.